Remember a proposal is written in third person.

 When you’re ready with this proposal, send it to me digitally at firstname.lastname@example.org

-All manuscripts must be submitted in hard copy, not bound in anyway it to me at:
+All manuscripts must be submitted in hard copy (first 100 pages only),

 Dancing Word Group